 A new Form 16 has been issued effective 1 July 2014 and must be used from 1 Jan 2015.
 Hard copies are supplied by the Ministerial Department at the Conference Office or can be ordered from the relevant Department of BDM in your State.
 The new form can be downloaded below.

-C. MARRIAGE REGISTER – According to the Guidelines (see top of this document) the Marriage Register serves as the “2nd Official Certificate of the Marriage”, also recognised as the Authorised Minister/ Celebrant’s copy of the marriage certificate.
+C. THE MARRIAGE REGISTER (THE ‘RED BOOK’) – According to the Guidelines (see top of this document) the Marriage Register serves as the “2nd Official Certificate of the Marriage”, also recognised as the Authorised Minister/ Celebrant’s copy of the marriage certificate.
 The particulars in the marriage register must be exactly the same as the particulars on the official “certificate of marriage – Form 16”.
 Please note in signing the Marriage Register, you are required to sign with your

 “Name”, “Address”, “Minister of Religion” and your “Q Number”